FruitbatM/trail-run-adventures/TESTING.md

 # Django Unit Testing

-- The inital plan was to test each app using Django unit testing.
+- The initial plan was to test each app using Django unit testing.
 However, due to lack of time this was only partially achieved.
 - Tests were written to test the Models, Views and Forms.

 I've used Coverage.py which is a python test coverage reporting tool that shows how much of your code is tested and potentially offers suggestions on what other tests need to be created.

-First, install coverage with the following command
+First, install coverage with the following command:
   ```
   pip3 install coverage
   ```

-You can ran coverage to make sure it is installed properly and to see what version got installed:
+You can run coverage to make sure it is installed properly and to see what version got installed:
   ```
   coverage --version
   ```

-To run a test you can type the below command:
+To run a test, you can type the below command:
   ```
   coverage run manage.py test
   ```